Skip to main content

 You may also be interested in

-Chelmsford is England’s newest City and is growing rapidly.
+Chelmsford is a new City and is growing rapidly.
 We have outstanding schools, homes, shops and much going on.
 We need world class infrastructure to match this.
-As a former infrastructure financier I am committed to campaigning for better infrastructure for Chelmsford.
+As a former infrastructure financier, I am committed to campaigning for better infrastructure for Chelmsford.

 More Police